shankar0206/Scene-Segmentation/README.md

 }

-To run the ipynb files, provide the required paths
+To run the ipynb files, provide the required paths inside the notebook.
+The code is inspired from https://github.com/AnyiRao/SceneSeg the LGSS repo and architectural modifications are made on top of it